UniversalDependencies/docs/_nap/index.md

 ## Syntax

 * Subjects are constituted of noun phrases, which can be also deverbal.
-They are not marked and usually preceed the verb, except for presentational construction, e.g.:
+They are not marked and usually preceed the verb, except for presentational constructions, e.g.:
   - _Dimmanĕ venĕ Giuvannĕ_ “Tomorrow John is coming”

 * Objects usually follow the main verb, or can be constituted by relative clauses, e.g.: